TOP 8 COMMUNICATION RULES WHEN DOING WORK PLACEMENTS ABROAD

 - 8. Respect is the key

-For you to have a positive experience abroad during your mobility you need to respect organizational rules, colleagues and supervisors.
-Keep in might that hierarchy levels are different in other countries and sometimes these hierarchy levels are more or less visible.
+For you to have a positive experience abroad, during your mobility you need to respect organisational rules, colleagues and supervisors.
+Keep in mind that hierarchy levels are different in other countries and sometimes these hierarchy levels may be more or less visible.
 Ask about the hierarchy and what is considered as accepted behavior.